weihaipy/saiorm/docs/index.rst

 Welcome to saiorm /saɪɔ:m/,塞翁
 ===============================

-Saiorm is a simple library for accessing database.
-It will take you have a very easy way to use SQL database.
+Saiorm is a simple lightweight library for accessing database.It will take you have a easy way to use SQL database.

-..
-We want it to be an asynchronous framework,but not now.
+Only translate the params to SQL statements.Implements translation of relatively simple SQL statement.

+Support MySQL PostgreSQL and SQL Server.you can inherit from saiorm.base.ChainDB to support other types of database with the same API,like siaorm.PostgreSQL.ChainDB.

+Saiorm require pymysql pymssql psycopg2 for each database type.

 **Method:**